 Italian Old Master drawings, an early focus of collecting activity, form one of the strengths of the department.
 All the major schools—Florence, Rome, Naples, Parma, Bologna, Venice, Lombardy, Genoa—are richly represented.
 Important examples by Leonardo da Vinci, Michelangelo, Raphael, Titian, Andrea del Sarto, Bronzino, Barocci, Annibale Carracci, Domenichino, Giovanni Benedetto Castiglione, and Piranesi are among the highlights, as are the significant concentrations of drawings by, among others, Giulio Romano, Parmigianino, Pietro da Cortona, and Giovanni Battista Tiepolo.
 Though smaller, the representation of Spanish draftsmanship is also of note, particularly an album of fifty drawings by Goya.
 The rich collection of Italian Old Master prints is particularly strong in Renaissance engravings by such artists as Andrea Mantegna, Marcantonio Raimondi, and Giorgio Ghisi.
-With numerous works by the great master etchers of the eighteenth century, most notably Canaletto, Giovanni Battista and Domenico Tiepolo, and Giovanni Battista Piranesi, that period is also exceptionally well represented.
+With numerous works by the great master etchers of the 18th century, most notably Canaletto, Giovanni Battista and Domenico Tiepolo, and Giovanni Battista Piranesi, that period is also exceptionally well represented.

 The department also has a sizeable and distinguished collection of French drawings, which includes notable early sheets by Jean Fouquet and Jean Cousin the Elder, and fine examples by the leading figures of the French Baroque—from Philippe de Champaigne and Simon Vouet, working in Paris, to Claude Lorrain and Nicolas Poussin, working in Rome.
 Highlights of the Rococo period include strong holdings of Antoine Watteau, François Boucher, Jean-Honoré Fragonard, and Hubert Robert.
 The Neoclassical period has been built up in recent years with major examples by Jacques-Louis David and others of his generation.
-In the area of Old Master prints, the French holdings are broad and deep, with a strong representation of the work of both peintres graveurs and professional printmakers, including the innovative color prints of the eighteenth century.
-French nineteenth-century drawings and prints form another considerable strength of the department.
+In the area of Old Master prints, the French holdings are broad and deep, with a strong representation of the work of both peintres graveurs and professional printmakers, including the innovative color prints of the 18th century.
+French 19th-century drawings and prints form another considerable strength of the department.
 Highlights here include Conté crayon drawings by Seurat, monotypes by Degas, works of various media by Gauguin, and watercolors by Daumier.

 Dutch, Flemish, and German prints form another notable strength of the department's holdings.
-Among the highlights are the fifteenth-century Northern European prints and books, including a world-class group of German woodcuts and metalcuts, many of which are rare or unique.
+Among the highlights are the 15th-century Northern European prints and books, including a world-class group of German woodcuts and metalcuts, many of which are rare or unique.
 The collection is also strong in German books from this period, including a fine group of herbals.
 Rich concentrations of prints by Martin Schongauer, Albrecht Dürer and his school, Hendrick Goltzius and his circle, and Rembrandt van Rijn round out this part of the collection.

 Significant concentrations of modern and contemporary prints representing artists from the United States, Europe, England, and Mexico are a further part of the department's holdings.
 American graphic art of the pre-war period is well represented with near comprehensive collections of prints by John Sloan, John Marin, Edward Hopper, and Reginald Marsh.
 The post-war period is also very strong with first-rate holdings of prints by Jasper Johns, Robert Rauschenberg, Andy Warhol, and Roy Lichtenstein, to name a few.
-The collection holds fine examples of printed works by Matisse and more than four hundred prints by Picasso with particular emphasis on his linocuts from the 1960s.
+The collection holds fine examples of printed works by Matisse and more than 400 prints by Picasso with particular emphasis on his linocuts from the 1960s.
 While traditional techniques such as woodcut, etching, lithography, and screenprint form the core of the collection, newer examples of digital processes are also present.

 Because of their fragile nature and susceptibility to fading, drawings and prints can only be exhibited intermittently and for short periods of time (approximately three months) under carefully controlled, low-lighting conditions.
 Works of art not hanging in the galleries may be viewed, by appointment, in the Study Room for Drawings and Prints.